In typical use cases and circumstances, there is no action required to connect in flight with the Umbrella Roaming Client installed.

 Explanation and Fix

-To be 100% prepared, add known airline captive portals to your Internal Domains list on the Umbrella Dashboard and do so in advance (where possible) of your users getting on an airplane with the Roaming Client on their laptop.
+To be 100% prepared, add known airline and hotel captive portals to your Internal Domains list on the Umbrella Dashboard and do so in advance (where possible) of your users getting on an airplane or visiting a hotel with the Roaming Client on their laptop.

-For reference, we have compiled a list of domains used for airline WiFi to add to your Internal Domains list.
-This list is not exhaustive and may omit some aircraft's onboard WiFi domains.
+For reference, we have compiled a list of domains used for airline and hotel WiFi to add to your Internal Domains list.
+This list is not exhaustive and may omit some WiFi domains.

 - unitedwifi.com (United Airlines)